 Tumblr is a microblogging platform similar to WordPress in some ways, but without the hassle of a content management system.
 You have less control over how your portfolio site looks and functions, though there are many themes for you to choose from.
-If you are just looking for a straightforward way to upload your images and projects then Tumblr is worth considering.
+If you are just looking for a straightforward way to upload your images and projects, then you might want consider creating your portfolio on Tumblr.

 Tumblr is also a social networking site, allowing you to connect with fellow designers and build a following.
 The ability to reblog your content is one of its most powerful features.
 If your work goes viral your brand could reach hundreds, if not thousands, of people and become an overnight success.
 As such, even if you have a portfolio site it’s not a bad idea to include Tumblr as part of your social media marketing strategy.

 Let’s go through the steps needed to create your portfolio site on Tumblr.

 CREATING YOUR TUMBLR ACCOUNT

 When creating your account, be aware that the username you choose will be used as part of your address.
 So if your username is fraphic, then the address you link to clients will be fraphic.tumblr.com.
 As such, it’s recommended to use your brand name as your username.

 You will then be asked to select 5 genres that you are interested in.
 Naturally, choose those that involve the visual arts such as design and illustration.
 From there Tumblr will personalize your dashboard so related posts are displayed.
 Each post allows you to follow, share, like and reblog.
 You can also Talk to a Tumblr and reach out to designers and illustrators that inspire you.

 With the onboarding out of the way, it’s time to create your portfolio site.
 A default theme (Optica in this example) is already chosen for you, but you might want something that looks more professional, so go to Edit Appearance and Edit Theme.